-- Workout outfit: Dress in layers and comfortable is the best rule to explore Los Angeles.
+- Workout outfit: Dressing in layers and comfortably is the best rule to explore Los Angeles.

 - Long sleeves shirt and light sweater: It can get chilly in Los Angeles, even during the summer months.
 It is always wise to dress in layers!

 - Sunscreen: While you are out exploring, make sure to protect yourself from the sun.
 I recommend the Stream 2 Sea Sunscream and they are reef-safe

 - Sunglasses and hat: Don’t forget to pack your pair of sunglasses, you will need them!

 - Swimsuit: The water may be chilly, but I recommend planning at least a half-day at the beach, so pack that travel beach bag!